Skip to main content

 Isn't Excel free?

 Not really.
 You still need a Microsoft 365 licence at around eight pounds a month per user, and every RAMS takes one to three hours to write from scratch.
-Over a month with any regular document cadence, the time cost of Excel far outweighs a purpose-built tool like The Site Book at thirty pounds a month flat rate, with the documents generated automatically from a brief.
+Over a month with any regular document cadence, the time cost of Excel far outweighs a purpose-built tool like The Site Book at £39/month, or £360/year, with the documents generated automatically from a brief.

 Why is version control a problem with Excel templates?